alexander-schranz/ten-years-as-a-web-developer/README.md

 Without them, I would not be sitting here as a web developer working with great people together and writing this article.

-I want to thank all other people a had work together.
-I know I was not always the easiest person to work with, but I enjoyed every project we finished and every after work beer we had drink together.
+I would like to thank everyone I have worked with.
+I know I was not always the easiest person to work with, but I enjoyed every project we finished and every after work beer we had drank together.
 Looking forward for some more ;)

 Cheers Alex